MDA-2/AUR-helper/README.md

 # AUR-helper
-A simple add that makes installing packages by AUR faster
+A simple app that makes installing packages by AUR faster